Veepro/telegram-bot-template/README.md

 ## Instruction
 Firstly **fork** this repository, and **clone** your forked repository.
 [View more about fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

+Also you can create a repository from a template.
+[View more about creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)
 ### Virtual environment setup
 ```
 pip install virtualenv